Suppression of errors in collectively coded information: Discussion

-Despite these limitations and potential extensions, our work shows that genomic architecture can act as an intrinsic bias for how stored information evolves.
-That is, by filtering which novelties are propagated versus rejected, the architecture shapes evolvability and effectively tunes the error threshold without explicit proofreading.
 Comparable architecture-level filters might be operating in extant biology, for example how RNA viruses with segmented genomes can undergo genetic reassortment\cite{mcdonald2016reassortment}.
-Other non-standard genome architectures include those of multipartite bacteria (e.g., \textit{Borrelia burgdorferi}\cite{fraser1997genomic,ren2023organization}), which partition essential genes across a chromosome plus several plasmids; and trypanosomatids\cite{borst1991kinetoplast,lukeš2002kinetoplast}, which maintain kinetoplast DNA as a topologically linked network of maxi- and minicircles.
+Other non-standard genome architectures include those of multipartite bacteria (e.g., \textit{Borrelia burgdorferi}\cite{fraser1997genomic,ren2023organization}), which partition essential genes across a chromosome plus several plasmids; ciliates package somatic information into vast numbers of gene-sized macronuclear chromosomes\cite{arnaiz2012paramecium}; and trypanosomatids\cite{lukeš2002kinetoplast}, which maintain kinetoplast DNA as a topologically linked network of maxi- and minicircles; and mitochondria and chloroplasts carry tens to thousands of genome copies per cell\cite{chen2005organization}.
+Even among close relatives, karyotypes differ sharply, e.g., \emph{Saccharomyces cerevisiae} has 16 nuclear chromosomes whereas \emph{Schizosaccharomyces pombe} has 3.
 In all these cases, information is distributed across many molecules with heterogeneous maintenance and inheritance, rather than on one continuous polymer.
 We lack a general framework for how such architectures influence mutation fate, dosage control, recombination, assortment noise, and long-term evolvability or why particular architectures arise and persist.
-While we do not address architectural features specific to these extant systems, our work highlights open questions about the trade-offs of distributing genomic information across many versus few molecules.
+While we do not address architectural features specific to these extant systems, our work highlights open questions about the advantages of distributing genomic information across many versus few molecules.

+\textbf{Data Availability.} All code to run the simulations is publicly available\cite{falkma_2025_17179043}.
+Experimental data will be publicly available upon publication.